Every pupil is entitled to guidance during school days. Guidance counselling promotes

 A key task of guidance counselling is to support students’ growth and development in a way that enables them to promote their social maturity and capacity to study and to develop knowledge and skills required in life planning.

-Furthermore, guidance counselling connects the school to society and the world of work.
-It promotes fairness, equity, equality and participation, and prevents exclusion from education and the world of work.
+Furthermore, guidance counselling connects the school to society and the working life.
+It promotes fairness, equity, equality and participation, and prevents exclusion from education and working life.

 Guidance counselling in different grades

 The National core curriculum for basic education defines the guidance objectives for grades 1-2, 3-6 and 7-9.

 - Guidance is implemented as an integral part of the school’s other activities.

 - The class teacher is responsible for the guidance in cooperation with other teachers.